ricky-taing/pomudoro-timer/README.md

    3. ~~Con - Moving any slider for any mode changes text for current mode's clock~~

 Settings Menu Problems:
-1. Timer doesn't actually update until switch modes...
+1. ~~Timer doesn't actually update until switch modes...~~
+2. Sessions increment whenever hit start/stop button instead of only after session ends

 ## Stretch Goals
 1. Write test cases to make sure one timer leads to the next